 This week I got my first delivery from Farmhouse Delivery Service.
-I’d been wanting to try them for a while, but finally got around to ordering a bushel of their organically raised fruit and produce.
+I'd wanted to try them for a while but finally got around to ordering a bushel of their organically raised fruit and produce.
 It was an interesting basket of goodies that arrived on my doorstep Wednesday afternoon.
 It came with two pumpkins, collard greens, carrots, four apples, lettuce with the root ball still attached (does anyone know if I can plant that?), one avocado, and three tomatoes.
-And I had them throw in a 1/2 pound of locally produced bacon just for good measure.
-Which surprisingly wasn’t the first thing I ate from the delivery, but it was really nice yesterday with breakfast and again for lunch on my bacon, lettuce, tomato, and avocado sandwich.
+And I had them throw in a ½ pound of locally produced bacon just for good measure.
+Which surprisingly wasn't the first thing I ate from the delivery.
+Still, it was really nice yesterday with breakfast and again for lunch on my bacon, lettuce, tomato, and avocado sandwich.

-When the basket first arrived I felt a lot of pressure to cook and find recipes.
+When the basket first arrived, I felt a lot of pressure to cook and find recipes.
 For instance, collard greens.
 Something that I may have eaten twice in my life, and neither time very memorable.
-Now I have a bunch of greens, what do I do with it?
+Now I have a bunch of greens; what do I do with it?
 So I whipped up a nice dish of cream of collard greens.
 Not bad for my first time ever cooking them.
-Have to say, I would have never went to the store to buy collard greens, but now I’m glad I know how to cook them.
-And once we finished eating them, it was fun to come up with other ways that we could think of to use the greens and how we would change the recipe.
+Have to say, I would have never gone to the store to buy collard greens, but now I'm glad I know how to cook them.
+And once we finished eating them, it was fun to come up with other ways to use the greens and how we would change the recipe.

-Yesterday I baked the pumpkins to make puree for a pumpkin loaf I’m making at the kitchen this week.
+Yesterday I baked the pumpkins to make puree for a pumpkin loaf I'm making at the kitchen this week.
 By the way, did you know you could freeze this puree and use it later?
-So even if I don’t get to the loaf this week, you can bet next week I will.
+So even if I don't get to the loaf this week, you can bet next week I will.
 And while I was at it, we whipped up some roasted pumpkin seeds.
 Just a bit of olive oil, salt and pepper.
-Enjoyed those while binge watching Stranger Things on Netflix.
-Better than any microwave popcorn I’ve had.
+I enjoyed those while binge-watching Stranger Things on Netflix.
+Better than any microwave popcorn I've had.

 I'm almost through the bushel and running out of most things.
 I'm definitely feeling a little better about the process.
 When you see a bushel of food, and you look around and there are only two people you are cooking for, I started to feel a wee bit nervous about wasting the food.